roberthluo/roberthluo.com/content/posts/firefox-netflix.md

 I opened Neflix in Firefox and it still gave me a f7355 error.
 After a bit more searching, I suspected that the codec might not be installed in fedora, and I booted onto my Windows partition to check.
 I was right.
 The same version of Firefox - 62.0.1 was working in Windows, but not in Fedora 28.
 So I tried to see if which codec was missing from firefox.

-Luckily, [Youtube has a nifty little tester.]:https://www.youtube.com/html5/ Here I realized that h.264 was still not enabled.
+Luckily, Youtube has a [nifty little tester](https://www.youtube.com/html5/).
+Here I realized that h.264 was still not enabled.

 Finally, I got the solution.
 I had to install the correct codecs on Fedora and enable the RPM fusion repo.